Provar

 Note: The Body parameters used are:

 Case_ids: There is an ID associated with each test case in the TestRail.
 We pass these ID(s) in Provar and when the test case execution is completed; the results of these test case(s) are updated in TestRail.
-Here, these ID(s) are 1, 2, and 3.
+These ID(s) are 1, 2, and 3.
 Please see TestRail Case and Status for more information.

 Also, please refer to Runs for more information on Test Runs.